In This Article

 Regardless, we've settled on a compromise, counting on our favorite celebrities to continue their gutsy inspiration.
 And currently, we have our sights set on pixie cuts for thick hair.
 Texture is always the MVP when it comes to cut and style, and pixie cuts are no different.
 So we rounded up 30 inspiring pixie cuts for thick hair courtesy of our favorite celebrities and reached out to stylists Gina Rivera and Clay Nielsen for their industry insight.

-Keep scrolling, and prepare to feast your eyes.
+Keep scrolling, and prepare to feast your eyes on 30 pixie haircuts that look great on those with thick hair.

 From fire-engine red to an asymmetrical bob, Rihanna has pretty much done every cut and color justice—and then some.
 However, this edgy pixie cut circa the 2008 Grammy Awards hit a high note.
 (And it's been etched in our brains ever since.)
 Nielsen comments, "I love asymmetry in haircuts.
 It allows the hair to move a bit more freely especially when it's soft and shattered like this.
 A small flatiron like T3 Singlepass Compact ($89) is great for smoothing shorter hair post-blow-dry or on day two, three, four…"